Laura Ammon, Director and Associate Professor

 Office: LLA 116

 After receiving a BS in Recreation Management, Holly worked for the National Outdoor Leadership School leading wilderness expeditions.
 Here she developed a passion for working with college age students.
 She returned to Appalachian to pursue a MA in Leadership and Higher Education and has taught courses in Recreation Management, Freshman Seminar and Watauga Residential College as well as worked as an Academic Advisor for University College and Watauga Residential College.
-Holly is involved in the community through service on nonprofit boards and coaching youth track and cross country.
-In her free time, she enjoys running, kayaking, skiing and spending time with family and friends.
+In her current role she serves as Academic Advisor to the Watauga students where she helps students discover their interests and create a meaningful academic plan.
+She leads the Peer Advising Program in Watauga where she trains student leaders to support their peers through their academic journey.
+Holly is involved in the community through service on nonprofit boards.
+In her free time, she enjoys running, biking, kayaking, skiing and spending time with family and friends.

 Clark Maddux earned his PhD in American Studies from Purdue University in 2001.
 Committed to student success and academic excellence, he has taught undergraduate and graduate courses ranging from first year seminar to early American literature and philosophy.
 He is a volume editor of the Biblia Americana series, the first full-scale biblical commentary written in America, and has also been awarded with two colleagues in English and Communication a major grant from the National Endowment for the Humanities to explore how the humanities can help us comprehend the experience of armed conflict.
 Dr. Maddux currently serves on the executive boards of the Residential College Society and Collegiate Way International.
 He is working on a book relating the history of residential colleges in America.